hgc123123/nyush-cluster/nyush-cluster/docs/slurm/memory-allocation.md

 $ sacct -j 1607166
        JobID    JobName  Partition    Account  AllocCPUS      State ExitCode
 ------------ ---------- ---------- ---------- ---------- ---------- --------
-1607166      snakejob.+   critical                    16  COMPLETED      0:0
+1607166      snakejob.+      debug                    16  COMPLETED      0:0
 1607166.bat+      batch                               16  COMPLETED      0:0
 1607166.ext+     extern                               16  COMPLETED      0:0
 ```

-This shows that the job with ID `1607166` with a job ID starting with `snakejob.` has been run in the `critical` partition, been allocated 16 cores and had an exit code of `0:0`.
+This shows that the job with ID `1607166` with a job ID starting with `snakejob.` has been run in the `debug` partition, been allocated 16 cores and had an exit code of `0:0`.
 For technical reasons, there is a `batch` and an `extern` sub step.
 Actually, Slurm makes it possible to run various steps in one batch [as documented in the Slurm documentation](https://slurm.schedmd.com/job_launch.html).